TINY TENS TRIAL FOR SWOLLEN LEGS FIZZLES OUT

 Summary

-This study tested whether a small electrical device (TENS) could help reduce swelling in the legs and feet, a condition called peripheral edema.
+This study tested whether a small electrical device (TENS) placed on the skin could reduce swelling in the legs and feet (peripheral edema).
 Only 3 people took part before the study was stopped early.
 The main goal was to see if the study plan worked, not to prove the device helps.
+Participants kept the device after the study.

 Disclaimer Read more